sgupta70/IntermediateCAD/README.md

 ## Swing Arm

 ### Description
 This was the first assignment to prepare us for the CAD certification test that we will be taking later in the year.
-We were given a couple pages of blueprints, which we then had to build.
-We were trying to get the correct mass of the part using the images they had given us.
+We were given four pages of blueprints, which we then used to build the swing arm.
+There were two steps and for each step we had to get the correct mass.

 ### Evidence
 [Swing Arm in Onshape](https://cvilleschools.onshape.com/documents/ae48f159647d9b2dc704fb67/w/a2acc3fcba46db584da1e18a/e/28d9495574dbff199399f88b)